sushmitha-d-nitw/Dr.-D.-SUSHMITHA-/README.md

                         targetSection.classList.add('active');
                     }, 10);

-                    // The main content area's scroll position will automatically adjust
-                    // because the element causing the blank space has been removed and padding reduced.
+                    // Scroll to the top of the main container to ensure the content starts high up const mainContentContainer = document.querySelector('.container.mx-auto.px-6.py-4');
+                    if (mainContentContainer) {
+                        // For pages that are scrollable, this ensures the new content is visible from the top mainContentContainer.closest('main').scrollTop = 0;
+                    }
                 }
             };